 What all members share are the Girl Scout Promise and Law, as well as our extraordinary strengths as go-getters, innovators, risk-takers, and leaders.
 Each member also agrees to follow safety guidelines and pay the annual membership dues of $25.
 (Financial aid is available).
 Adults have the option to purchase a lifetime membership for $400.

-Girls can join the fun at any point from kindergarten through twelfth grade.
-Girl Scouts six grade levels are:
+You can join Girl Scouts at any point from kindergarten through twelfth grade.

 Girl Scout Daisy (grades K–1)